Inodesain/COVID-19/README.md

 This file has been tested and running on IBM Watson using Cognos Dashboard Embedded, DB/2 on Cloud and Cloud Object Storage.
 Sample data from Weather Channel also use to complete this Covid-19 historical record.

+We have been uploaded this file to OpenERP/Odoo Studio and analyze it with their Pivot View and Calendar.
+(Sample form attached in JPG file).
+OpenERP/Odoo can be run on IBM Cloud ( https://cloud.ibm.com/catalog/content/odoo )

 =======
 Refined Items :
 - Standardize Country, Province/State and County/Administrative Area Naming, and add related GeoID :